The diagonal cycle Euler system for ${\rm GL}_2\times{\rm GL}_2$: Iwasawa main conjectures

 \subsection{Equivalence of the formulations}

-In this section we show that the two formulations of the Iwasawa main conjecture in the previous section are essentially equivalent, focusing on the case where $\hf$ is a CM Hida family\footnote{This case will suffice for our applications in this paper, and makes some of the arguments simpler, but we expect the equivalence to hold in general.} as in $\S\ref{subsec:Iw}$.
-Similar equivalences between IMC ``with'' and ``without'' $p$-adic $L$-functions appear in \cite{yager}, \cite[\S{17}]{Kato}, \cite[\S{11}]{KLZ} and, in a setting more closely related to ours, \cite{wan} and \cite[Appendix]{Cas}.
+In this subsection we show that the two formulations of the Iwasawa main conjecture in the previous subsection are essentially equivalent, focusing on the case where $\hf$ is a CM Hida family\footnote{This case will suffice for our applications in this paper, and makes some of the arguments simpler, but we expect the equivalence to hold in general.} as in $\S\ref{subsec:Iw}$.
+Similar equivalences between IMC ``with'' and ``without'' $p$-adic $L$-functions appear in \cite[\S{17}]{Kato}, \cite[\S{11}]{KLZ} and, in a setting more germane to ours, \cite{wan} and \cite[Appendix]{Cas}.

 The following intermediate Selmer groups will allow us to bridge between ${\rm Sel}_{\bal}(\mathbb V_{\hf gh}^\dag)$ and ${\rm Sel}_{\mathcal F}(\mathbb V_{\hf gh}^\dag)$ in the comparison.
 Set

 which are $G_{\mathbb Q_p}$-stable $\Lambda_\hf$-submodules of $\mathbb V_{\hf gh}^\dag$ of ranks $3$ and $5$, respectively.
 Define $\Sel_{\mathcal L}(\mathbb V_{\hf gh}^{\dag})$ for $\mathcal{L}\in\{\mathcal F\cap +,\mathcal{F}\cup +\}$ by the same recipe as in Definition~\ref{def:Sel}, with